scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Users can opt out of monitoring simply by unsetting or overwriting ``PYTHONPATH``.
-We took the approach of provisioning a system-wide ``PYTHONPATH`` because it is far easier to give users the option of opting out of data collection by unsetting it than it is to ask them to install it as an add-on themselves.
+We took the approach of provisioning a system-wide ``PYTHONPATH`` because it is much more tenable to give users the ability to opt out of data collection by unsetting it than it is to ask them to install ``sitecustomize`` voluntarily.
 This also gives us a centrally managed source of truth for what is monitored at any given time.

 Customs: Inspect and Report Packages
 ------------------------------------

-To organize ``sitecustomize`` we have created a Python package we call "Customs," since it is for inspecting and reporting on Python package imports of particular interest.
+To organize ``sitecustomize`` logic we have created a Python package we call "Customs," since it is for inspecting and reporting on Python package imports of particular interest.
 Customs can be understood in terms of three simple concepts.
-A **Check** is a simple object that represents a Python package by its name and a callable that is used to verify that the package is present in a dictionary.
+A **Check** is a simple object that represents a Python package by its name and a callable that is used to verify that the package is present in a given dictionary.
 In production this dictionary should be ``sys.modules`` but during testing it can be mock ``sys.modules`` dictionary.
 The **Inspector** is a container of Check objects, and is responsible for